academe/SagePay-Integration/README.md

 Tests need to be written.
 I can extend tests, but have not got to the stage where I can set up a test framework from scratch.

+More examples of how to handle errors is also needed.
+Exceptions can be raised in many places.
+Some exceptions are issues at the remote end, some fatal authentication errors, and some just relate to validation errors on the payment form, needing the user to fix their details.
+Temporary tokens expire over a period and after a small number of uses, so those all need to be caught and the user taken back to the relevant place in the protocal without losing anything they have entered so far (that has not expired).

 ## Overview; How to use

 Note that this example code deals only with using the gateway from the back-end.